 If you come to Spring Farm to walk our alpacas you may be lucky enough to see a whole host of British wildlife and we will do our best to point out what we see and answer any questions you may have about the wildlife and the way we farm here.
 Please feel free to ask away whilst you are with us.

 In the Winter months there is less vegetation so the chance of seeing deer is at its highest – we regularly see Fallow deer on our walks.
 We have seen both Fallow and Roe deer here at Spring Farm.

 In Spring, the farm comes alive and you may see bluebells in our ancient woodlands and wild orchids flowering in our wildflower meadows to name but two.
 The bird life is particularly active with buzzards calling regularly above the farm.

 In Summer, we are blessed with large numbers of swallows in our barns.
+We open the field shelter doors for when they arrive.
 We also have house martins and in 2020, we installed swift boxes and will be thrilled to see them too.
 The female deer give birth and you may see deer fawns in the wildflower meadows.